nalaseivad/captainginja.github.io/_posts/2019-05-01-on-trees-and-paths.md

 ![Pre vs in vs post order](/images/binary_tree_traversal_pre_vs_in_vs_post_order.png){: .center-image }

-# Generic code for tree traversal
+# Generic Code for Tree Traversal

 To solve this problem we are going to need a depth-first, post-order traversal, i.e. one where we process all the children before we process the root.
 This represents an exhaustive, bottom up search.
 Let's write some code to do